puppetlabs-toy-chest/puppetlabs-image_build/README.md

                                    install
   --puppet-debug                 - Pass the debug flag to the Puppet process
-                                   used to build the container image --puppetfile STRING            - Enable use of Puppetfile to install dependencies during build --r10k-version STRING          - Version of R10k to use for installing modules
+                                   used to build the container image --puppet-env STRING		 - Puppet environment used.
+Defaults to production --puppetfile STRING            - Enable use of Puppetfile to install dependencies during build --r10k-version STRING          - Version of R10k to use for installing modules